AndreaCensi/compmake/docs/tutorial.rst

 Basic compmake usage
 ====================

-This tutorial gives some motivation for using ``compmake`` and explain the basic usage.
+This tutorial gives some motivation for using |compmake| and explains the basic usage.

-Why using  ``compmake``
+Why using  compmake
 -------------------------

-This section explains why you would want to use compmake.
+This section explains why you would want to use |compmake|.
 If you already know why, skip ahead to :ref:`preparing`.

 Suppose that you are working on this simple program: